kiseta/demoblaze/README.md

 # demoblaze
-Demoblaze is a demo eCommerce web applicatio by Blazemeter
+Demoblaze is a demo eCommerce web application by Blazemeter
 # Project info

 ## Purpose